MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-google-ads.md

 - Up to 1 million profiles per export to Google Ads.
 - Exporting to Google Ads is limited to segments.
-- Exporting segments with a total of 1 million profiles can take up to 5 minutes due to limitations on the provider side.
+- Exporting segments with a total of 1 million profiles can take up to 5 minutes because of limitations on the provider side.
 - The matching in Google Ads can take up to 48 hours.

 ## Data privacy and compliance

 When you enable Dynamics 365 Customer Insights to transmit data to Google Ads, you allow transfer of data outside of the compliance boundary for Dynamics 365 Customer Insights, including potentially sensitive data such as Personal Data.
-Microsoft will transfer such data at your instruction, but you are responsible for ensuring that Google Ads meets any privacy or security obligations you may have.
+Microsoft will transfer such data at your instruction, but you are responsible for ensuring that Google Ads meet any privacy or security obligations you may have.
 For more information, see [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=396732).
 Your Dynamics 365 Customer Insights Administrator can remove this export destination at any time to discontinue use of this functionality.